Tulcán: History

 The first known history of the aboriginal occupants of this land begins with the failed Incan conquests.
-Tulcán sits within the northernmost outpost of the Inca Empire, which according to Spanish chroniclers, was the Rumichaca Bridge, located 7 km from Tulcàn and the present-day border with Colombia.
+Tulcán sits within the northernmost outpost of the Inca Empire, which according to Spanish chroniclers, was the Rumichaca Bridge, located 7 km from Tulcán and which is the present-day border with Colombia.

-The Spanish, seeking gold, became interested in the Quillasinga (the name given to the land), meaning "Gold Noses".
-Quillasinga was named without distinction of the ethnic occupants including the Pastos.
+The Spanish, seeking gold, became interested in the Quillasingas (the name given to the indigenous people of the region), meaning "Gold Noses".
+Quillasingas were named without distinction of the ethnic occupants including the Pastos.
 Upon assuming the sovereignty for the Spanish crown, the territory was divided into provinces: Quillasinga road to Quito, Quillasinga road to Popayan, Quillasinga road to Almaguer, and Quillasinga road of the mountains.
-Tulcan's foundation is said to have been on June 11, 1535.
-With the arrival of colonists and further Spanish conquistadors, its growth increased and immediately passed to serve the Township of Otavalo, until 1600 when it passed to the township of Ibarra.
+Tulcan's Spanish foundation is said to have been on June 11, 1535.
+With the arrival of colonists and further Spanish conquerors, its growth increased and immediately passed to be part of the Township of Otavalo, until 1600 when it passed to the Township of Ibarra.
 During the colonial age it remained under the authority of the Real Audiencia de Quito, in which it increased its economic importance, until it became the most significant locality in the region.